-The problem with the standard install is that there are certain dependencies that need to be installed before you do the mosquitto install.
+The problem with the standard install is that there are certain dependencies that need to be installed before you can do the mosquitto install.

-Standard Install On Windows
+Manual Install Windows

 As mentioned earlier the big problem with the Windows Install is that there are lots of dependencies that you also need to install or have installed.

 From version 1.5.8 the install script lets you install mosquitto as a service.

 When Mosquitto is installed as a service it starts automatically.

 However this is not important for a test environment.

 First you will need to download the Windows install files from here.

 1. Double Click on the install script